Table of contents

 Container security tips to reduce docker vulnerabilities risks

-Then there are great Docker tools like the Docker Content Trust (DCT) which can come in handy for avoiding those Man-in-the-Middle attacks while you are moving your Docker containers around the network.
+Docker Content Trust (DCT) helps verify integrity; combine signing with encryption and hardened runtimes as part of your broader Docker container security program.
 Use this tool for signing images, providing them with a level of encryption that can come in handy if your security is compromised.

-Finally, scan your containers to know what you are using in them.
+Finally, scan your containers so you know exactly what’s inside—combining docker image scanning with reachability-aware container security best practices to prioritize what’s truly exploitable.
 One of the primary concerns that have arisen in dealing with containers is a lack of visibility.
 Pesky vulnerabilities can be hidden away in dependencies which are not easily apparent due to the way that the application’s code is packaged in the container, including known vulnerabilities that would otherwise be caught through other application security testing tools in your SDLC.

 Will the sea be rocky or is it smooth sailing ahead?